❓ How It Works

 2) Create the new network, configured with the required storage allocations and public address.

-3) Create "bootstrap files" which allow other members and caretakers to join the network.
+3) Create "bootstrap files" which allow other members and keepers to join the network.

-Once the network is joined other caretakers can add new storage allocations and public addresses, and even replace the original caretaker entirely!
+Once the network is joined other keepers can add new storage allocations and public addresses.

-If a network has already been created then becoming a caretaker is quite easy:
+If a network has already been created then becoming a keeper is quite easy:

 1) Install the latest version of Isle.

-2) The existing caretaker will send you a file called the "bootstrap file", which acts as your invitation.
+2) An existing keeper will send you a file called the "bootstrap file", which acts as your invitation.

 3) Configure Isle with either a storage allocation or public address.

-Caretakers joining an existing network may or may not be able to create bootstrap files of their own to invite new members.
-This is decided by the caretaker who invited the new one.
+Keepers joining an existing network may or may not be able to create bootstrap files of their own to invite new members.
+This is decided by the keeper who invited the new one.